-Legendary showjumper Milton became one of the best known horses in the world during his heyday, collecting fan clubs wherever he travelled.
+Legendary showjumper Milton, this week’s cover star (11 June 2015), became one of the best known horses in the world during his heyday, collecting fan clubs wherever he travelled.

 Ronnie Massarella, Britain’s chef d’equipe during that golden era, recalls: “Milton gave me my greatest years in the sport and he and John [Whitaker] were the perfect ambassadors for British showjumping.
 Milton had something no other horse had.”